saravanak/labs/diary/blog/2024-06-25-average-monthly-balance.md

 Divide the sum by the number of days
 ```

-The above calcualted AMB should be more than the minimum specified by your bank on your account; else it will attract penalty.
+The above calculated AMB should be more than the minimum specified by your bank on your account; else it will attract penalty.

 ## GNU Cash

 I use GNU cash for maintaining my accounts.
-End of month| I pull the statemet from my bank account.
+End of month| I pull the statement from my bank account.
 Lets assume that the bank statement has the following structure, delimited by comma.

 |Date	|Narration	|Value	Dat|Debit	Amount	|Credit	Amount	|Chq/Ref	Number	|Closing	Balance|